tsdev/spinw/docs/pages/swfiles/sw_plotspec.md

 `legend`
-: Whether to plot legend for multiple convoluted spectras, default is true.
+: Whether to plot legend for multiple convoluted spectras, default value is true.

 `title`
-: Whether to plot figure title, default is true.
+: Whether to plot figure title, default value is true.

 `twin`
 : Select which twins to plot for omega plots, default plots all